digip/linux-video-wallpaper/README.md

 Now you can create a shell script to set the wallpaper.
 You'll need to edit this to point to your video(I suggest not using huge video files)

-Save this as something like video-wp.sh
+## Save this as something like video-wp.sh

+<pre><code>
 #!/bin/bash
 #set video as wallpaper using xwinwrap and mpv - change path to your video!!
 Do not use my default settings
-xwinwrap -ni -fs -s -st -sp -b -nf -- mpv --profile wallpaper --wid WID /root/Desktop/MachineFaceDreamsceneLiveWallpaper.mp4 Then start it like "bash ./video-wp.sh &"
+xwinwrap -ni -fs -s -st -sp -b -nf -- mpv --profile wallpaper --wid WID /root/Desktop/MachineFaceDreamsceneLiveWallpaper.mp4
+</code></pre>
+Then start it like "bash ./video-wp.sh &"

+--

-# Important.
+Important.
 To keep this going without a terminal open all the time, add the ampersand at the end to send it to the background.
 When you want to kill it, run:

 # killall -9 xwinwrap